Rishikesh-Jadhav/CMSC828I-Advanced-Techniques-in-Visual-Learning-Recognition/README.md

   4. **Data Preparation**: Prepared data for the supepixel segmentation task, including organizing image and ground truth segmentation files and splitting the data into training and testing sets.
      - #### Sample Patch of the Newly Created Dataset
      <img src="images/sample%20%20seg%20patch.png" alt="Sample Patch" width="20%"/>
   5. **Patch Extraction**: Learned how to extract superpixel patches along with their class labels.
-This process involved bounding box extraction, label assignment based on the majority class, and saving patches in a suitable format.
+This process involved bounding box extraction, label Project based on the majority class, and saving patches in a suitable format.

   6. **Data Loading**: Created a custom dataset class for loading superpixel patches and their labels, making the data ready for training deep learning models.